-Today on the Mister Worker™ Blog we are going to be talking about laser measuring with Edoardo Riva, Stanley Black & Decker’s Marketing Manager.
+Today on the Mister Worker® Blog we are going to talk about laser measuring with Edoardo Riva, Stanley Black & Decker’s Marketing Manager.

 For many years, laser technology has been present in many sectors: from medicine to communications, from manufacturing to the construction industry.
-In this context, laser technology is used mainly in levelling and measuring activities.
-For what concerns levelling, the laser projects a line or a highly visible point and, lately, these kinds of products are self-levelling.
+In this latter context, laser levels are fundamental.

 However, that is not true.
 A traditional instrument, such as the optical level (for example the Stanley 1-77-160, 1-77-245) or a simple plumb line, can be more accurate than a laser level.
 It is in fact with traditional tools that the precision of laser levels is tested.

 For a furniture maker who has to place wall units in an indoor environment, a self-levelling laser is suitable for the purpose and, more in general, such an instrument is suitable when the distance between the laser and the line produced is under 2 or 3 meters.
-Some examples of self-levelling laser are the Stanley Cubix™ STHT77499-1 with green beam and the STHT77498-1 with red beam.
+Some examples of self-leveling lasers are the Stanley Cubix™ STHT77499-1 with green beam and the STHT77498-1 with red beam.

 In the case of work on large surfaces, a rotating laser with a receiver which can operate up to a distance of 300/350 meters will be necessary.
 Some examples are the Stanley models FMHT77446-1, FMHT77448-1, FMHT77447-1, FMHT77449-1.

-If a discrepancy with the indicated tolerance, you should contact the assistance centre.”
+If there is a discrepancy with the indicated tolerance, you should contact the assistance center.

-For what concerns class 1 and 2, there’s absolutely no risk of eye or skin damage.
+For what concerns classes 1 and 2, there’s absolutely no risk of eye or skin damage.
 In any case, it is good practice never to stare at the light source for a long time, exactly as it’s not suggested to stare directly at a light bulb.
-Stanley and DeWalt use exclusively laser pertaining to class 1 or 2.”
+Stanley and DeWalt use exclusively lasers pertaining to class 1 or 2.